Meridian

 A federal vacancy that nobody expected to become contested is drawing an unusual cross-aisle response.
 What the early signals reveal about the confirmation ahead.

-A federal court vacancy that had been expected to advance on the standard cadence is drawing a cross-aisle response that practitioners following the confirmations calendar said does not fit the script the administration had been working from.
-The response is, for now, mostly visible in the kinds of procedural signaling that precede a formal coalition rather than in the coalition itself.
-The signaling has been consistent enough that practitioners are starting to read it as more than a momentary cluster.
+A federal court vacancy that had been expected to advance on the standard cadence has drawn a cross-aisle response from both sides of the aisle, practitioners following the confirmations calendar said.
+This reaction does not fit the script the administration had anticipated.
+The response is currently visible in procedural signaling rather than in an established coalition.
+However, this signaling has been consistent enough that it is being read as more than just a momentary cluster.

 What the signaling actually looks like